-3. Birch Place Fire.
-September 2002.
+3. Birch Fire.
+July 2002.
 Birch Creek Canyon near Swall Meadows.

-The Birch Place fire resulted in 2,500 acres burned and \$386,000 in damages.
+The Birch Fire was caused by a sparking power line, and resulted in 2,500 acres burned and \$386,000 in damages.
 The entire Rock Creek drainage area (including USFS campgrounds), local residents (including the entire Swall Meadows community), and merchants were evacuated.
 Lower and Upper Rock Creek Roads closed.
 No structures were destroyed.